attilammagyar/js80p/README.md

 #### Echo

-The Echo effect repeats the input signal with a delay, optionally with various levels of filtering and distortion, and with side-chain compression.
+The Echo effect repeats the input signal with a delay, optionally reversed, with various levels of filtering and distortion, and with side-chain compression.

+The effect is built around two sequentially connected delay lines; the output of the second second one is fed back into the first one.

+##### Delay 1 Reversed

+Reverse the first delay line.
+In reverse mode, a delay line collects a length of sound from its input corresponding to the
+[Delay Time](#usage-effects-echo-time) setting, then plays it backwards while collecting the next chunk from the input.
+To avoid unpleasant artifacts, a short attack and release envelope is applied to each segment.
+Changing the delay time will not interrupt the currently played chunk, but will affect its playback speed, and thus, its pitch.

+##### Delay 2 Reversed

+Reverse the second delay line.
+Various combinations of reversed and normal delay lines can result in interesting rhythmic effects.

 ##### Logarithmic High-pass Filter Q Factor (LG Q)